Activision: Early years (1980–1982)

 Activision began working out of Crane's garage in the latter half of 1979, each programmer developing their own game that was planned for release in mid-1980: Dragster, Fishing Derby, Checkers, and Boxing.
 The four's knowledge of the Atari 2600, as well as software tricks for the system, helped them make their own games visually distinct from Atari-produced games.
 To further distinguish themselves, Activision's boxes were brightly colored and featured an in-game screenshot on the back cover.
 Instruction manuals for games devoted at least one page to credit the developer.
 Additionally, for nearly all of Activision's games through 1983, the instruction manuals included instructions for sending the company a photograph of a player's high scores to receive a patch in return.

-Ahead of the release of the first four games, Activision obtained space at the mid-year 1980 Consumer Electronics Show to showcase their titles, and they quickly obtained favorable press.
+Ahead of the release of the first four games, Activision obtained space at the mid-year 1980 Consumer Electronics Show to showcase its titles, and it quickly obtained favorable press.
 The attention afforded to Activision worried Atari, as the four's departure had already created a major dent in their development staff.
 Atari initially tried to tarnish Activision's reputation by using industry press at CES to label those that took trade secrets as "evil, terrible people", according to Crane, and then later threatened to refuse to sell Atari games to retailers that also carried these Activision titles.
 By the end of 1980, Atari filed a formal lawsuit against Activision to try to stop the company, claiming the four had stolen trade secrets and violated non-disclosure agreements.
 The lawsuit was settled by 1982, with Activision agreeing to pay royalties to Atari but otherwise legitimizing the third-party development model.

 Following the first round of releases, each of the founders developed their own titles, about once a year, over the first few years of the company.
 While their 1980 games were modest hits, one of the company's first successful games was Kaboom!, released in 1981, which was Activision's first game to sell over a million units.
 Activision's breakout title was 1982's Pitfall!, created by Crane.
 More than four million copies of the game were sold.
 Near the end of 1982, Kaplan left Activision to work on the development of the Amiga personal computer as he wanted to be more involved in hardware development.